b-chalpin/logistic-regression/README.md

 ## Description

 Using `numpy` and native Python, implement a Logistic Regression classification model.
-The model is able to be trained using a Closed-form method, or Gradient Descent method.
+The model is able to be trained using Batch Gradient Descent (BGD) or Stochastic Gradient Descent (SGD).

 ## Environment Installation